Citadel cadets plan hunger strike, citing poor food conditions

 After two reported rodent sightings last week and multiple reports of undercooked chicken circulating on social media, some students at The Citadel plan to participate in a hunger strike Wednesday.

-Some cadets may participate in the hunger strike, but others may boycott the college's mess hall and get food elsewhere, according to a post on the Facebook page "El Cid Memes," a de facto organizer of the strike.
+While some cadets might participate in the hunger strike, others might boycott the college's mess hall and get food elsewhere, according to a post on the Facebook page "El Cid Memes," a de facto organizer of the strike.

 "In order to send a united message we need to stick together," the post read.